 Make the Dough: In a large bowl, whisk together flour and salt.
 Using a pastry cutter, cut in the diced cold butter until mixture resembles coarse crumbs, with small chunks of butter still visible.
-One tablespoon at a time, add ice water to mixture until it holds together.
+One tablespoon at a time, add ice water to the mixture until it holds together.
 It should stick together when pinched but not feel sticky.
-Work dough sparingly with cold fingers or pastry cutter, but do not overwork dough.
-Form 2 dough balls, wrap in plastic, and chill at least 1 hour.
-Recipe from Once Upon A Recipe
+Work dough sparingly with cold fingers or pastry cutter, but do not overwork the dough.
+Form 2 dough balls, wrap in plastic and chill at least 1 hour.
+Original Recipe from Once Upon A Recipe

 My Recipes was Featured on Create With Joy with her Pumpkin Spice Muffins

 I might receive compensation if you make a purchase after clicking an affiliate link at no cost to you.

 Tuesday Turn About

 Reader Tip Tuesday with this week’s Craft & Recipe Party